shafriki/b10-a9-warmUP-BD/README.md

 ## Problem I Have Faced
 During the development of **WarmUP Bangladesh**, I faced challenges with Firebase authentication, as it was my first time integrating it.
 I also struggled with loading data and managing routes in React Router.
-Using Animate.css for animations presented difficulties, and working with new React npm packages added to the learning curve.
+Using AOS Package, Animate.css for animations presented difficulties, and working with new React npm packages added to the learning curve.
 Despite these obstacles, I successfully overcame them and completed the project, gaining valuable experience.
 Alhamdulillah.

 ## List of React and Firebase Fundamental concepts used in the WarmUP Bangladesh